geomarker-io/st_pm_hex/README.md

   - 75p: 567.5
   - max: 1012
 - aggregate data to h3 resolution 3 (see `h3_3_and_aqs_map.html` for measurement location with dot size by number of total days with measurements *and* all h5 resolution 3 polygons)
-- create `nearby_pm` as mean of yesterday, today, and tomorrow for each h3_5 cell
-- average all `nearby_pm` values for each polygon and date including the k-ring of polygons around it
+- average all "nearby" pm2.5 values for each polygon and date including the k-ring with radius 5 of polygons around it
 - create "nearby pm2.5" column (`nearby_pm`) as mean of means of yesterday, today, and tomorrow for each "res 5" h3 region (this data saved as `s3://geomarker/st_pm_hex/nearby_pm.rds`)

 ## 4. get NLCD data